mrverb01/DA-Michael/README.md

 ## 3.Results
 What are two conclusions you can draw about the Theater Outcomes by Launch Date?
- - point 1
- - point 2

 What can you conclude about the Outcomes based on Goals?
- - point

 What are some limitations of this dataset?
- - point

 What are some other possible tables and/or graphs that we could create?
- - point